 Choose a pet boarding facility

-When choosing the right place to board your dog, it's important to do your research before leaving him for days on end.
+When choosing the right "pet hotel" for your dog, it's important to do your research before leaving him for days on end.
 A quick search online will point you toward any facilities and pet sitting services in your area, which can then be reached with a quick phone call or email inquiry.
 Many facilities offer a meet & greet time where you can bring your dog in for an initial visit.

 Ask a lot of questions

-When looking into a specific facility, Petfinder assures that you shouldn't be afraid to ask any questions you may have, including the rate, how your dog will be exercised, the temperature of the facility, any accreditation information your area may require, if you can watch via webcams, and what type of bedding is provided, along with any additional concerns.
+When looking into a specific doggie daycare or overnight facility, Petfinder assures that you shouldn't be afraid to ask any questions you may have, including the rate, how your dog will be exercised, the temperature of the facility, any accreditation information your area may require, if you can watch via webcams, and what type of bedding is provided, along with any additional concerns.
 They may have a package of add-on services that can be of even more help to you, such as grooming services or one-on-one playrooms.

 Once you have a boarding facility in mind, pay them a visit and take a look at the condition of the kennels, the cleanliness of the facility, the friendliness, and professionalism of the staff, and the level of care provided to the dogs in residence.
 If your dog is particularly nervous, or if you are boarding a puppy for the first time, you can also ask about leaving him there for a night or two ahead of time to see how he does, before leaving him for an extended stay.